CCEMGroupTCD/DARTassembler/docs/_build/html/_sources/doc_files/part2_dart_modules_documentation/assembler/assembler.rst.txt

         max_num_complexes: 100            # Maximum number of complexes to generate.
         forcefield: false                 # Whether to optimize the structures after generation with a force field.
         isomers: all                      # Which isomers to generate. :options: lowest_energy, all
-        bidentate_rotator: horseshoe      # How to rotate the bidentate ligands. :options: horseshoe, slab, auto
+        bidentate_rotator: horseshoe      # How to rotate bidentate ligands in square-planar complexes. :options: horseshoe, slab, auto
         geometry_modifier_filepath: geometry_modifier.xyz      # Path to the geometry modifier file.
 If empty, no geometry modification is performed.
         random_seed: 1                    # Random seed for the generation of the complexes.
         complex_name_appendix: _2nd_batch # String to append to the randomly generated complex name.